“A rose, bent by the wind and pricked by thorns, yet has its heart turned upwards”

 Huna of Babylon

-Our Human Ancestors Used Rose Medicine
+Our Human Ancestors Knew the Medicinal Uses of Rose

 Rose (Rosaceae) is sometimes called the King of Flowers for its prized position in many human cultures.
 It’s reputation as a true beauty precedes this flowering plant, but did you know that every part of rose also has special medicinal uses?
 Rose has a long history in natural medicine including an important place in Chinese and Native American Medicine.
 In medieval times roses were cultivated more for their medicinal value than their beauty.
 In North America different tribes had different medicinal uses for this plant.

-The Many Medicinal Properties of Roses
+Roses’ Many Medicinal Properties

 Just 100 of the 300 chemical constituents of roses have been identified.
 Every part – leaves, petals, hips, and roots – has edible and medicinal uses.
 Rosehips are praised for their vitamin C content that’s higher than citrus fruits.
 The hips are the fruit of the rose that develops after the flower.
 The hips have been used to protect against disease for ages but all parts of the rose have active medicinal compounds.
 Here are some of the medicinal uses of this plant according to Clover Farm Herbs.